The Docker Hosting Reality Check

 Performance Tests That Actually Matter

-Most hosting reviews focus on basic stats like CPU speed and RAM amounts.
-For Docker workloads, you need different tests.
-Container startup time matters more than raw processing power.
-This is because modern apps need to scale up and down quickly based on traffic.
+Most reviews talk about CPU and RAM as if that tells the story.
+For Docker workloads you need different yardsticks.
+Container startup time beats raw horsepower because modern apps scale up and down with traffic in near real time.

-I measure how fast containers start from scratch across all major providers.
-This is called cold start latency.
-The fastest hosts spin up new containers in under 2 seconds.
-The slowest take 15-30 seconds.
-This kills auto-scaling completely.
+I measure cold start latency, the time to start a container from scratch, across major providers.
+The fastest spin up new containers in under 2 seconds.
+The slowest take 15 to 30 seconds.
+That delay breaks auto-scaling.

-**Container startup speed** decides how fast your app responds to traffic spikes.
-If containers take 30 seconds to start, users see error pages during busy times.
-Fast container startup keeps your app working under any load.
-This directly affects user experience and revenue.
+Container startup speed dictates how your app rides traffic spikes.
+If starts take 30 seconds, users hit error pages while you scramble to scale.
+Fast starts keep the lights on under load.
+That shows up directly in user experience and revenue.

 Network Speed in Multi-Container Setups